vagfsantos/app-flashcards/README.md

 # FlashCards

+An academic project built with React Native.
-An iOS App made for save questions and its answers in order to study later.
+It is about an iOS App made for saving questions and its answers in order to study later using the flashcards technique.

 ## Running